Is that a bird’s nest or is it spaghetti? Have you ever asked that question when looking into a IT wiring closet?

 - Investigating network slowness

 The network is slow!
-It’s being reported by five different users at your client site, all calling in at different times.
+It’s being reported by five different users, all calling in at different times.
 Even for an experienced tech, this might take a few hours to investigate—hopefully without an on-site visit, at least.

 Time to dig into your real-time network diagram again.